 - Vegetables to Serve with Turkey: A delicious list of favorite side dish recipes.

-If you’ve tried Butternut Squash Crostini, or any other recipe on Studio Delicious, please rate the recipe 5 stars and & tag me or leave me a comment below!
+If you’ve tried Roasted Butternut Squash Crostini Recipe, or any other recipe on Studio Delicious, please rate the recipe 5 stars and & tag me or leave me a comment below!

 Looking for more tips and fresh, homemade recipes?
 Join my email list, tag and follow me on Instagram using #studiodeliciouseats, follow my boards on Pinterest, and see what I’m up to on Facebook and Twitter!